 Over The Shoulder shots are also used in dialogue scenes to show conversations between two people but with an emphasis on a particular character’s perspective.
 Here we see Dan and the Texan discussing modes of transportation.

 All of these common shot types emphasize different elements of your video.
-Whether it's the setting, a facial expression, or an object in an insert shot, they all help to tell the story by focusing the viewers attention.
-It's up to you as a video maker to tell your story in a series of shots, so think of what you want to convey and emphasize that with your shot selection.
-You'll find that a good dose of shot variety helps keep your audience engaged and watching, and that's a good thing!
+Whether it’s the setting, a facial expression, or an object in an insert shot, they all help to tell the story by focusing the viewers attention.
+It’s up to you as a video maker to tell your story in a series of shots, so think of what you want to convey and emphasize that with your shot selection.
+You’ll find that a good dose of shot variety helps keep your audience engaged and watching, and that’s a good thing!
+For mo’ betta shots, read about these five tips to instantly improve your composition!